accessd/models_stats/README.md

       graph_height: 140
       graphic_lib: nvd3 # By default, or can be metrics_graphics
       graphic_type: stacked # It's can be using with nvd3, by default line
+      date_tick: day # By default, or can be month or week
+      date_format: '%d/%m' # By default is %x, more information about formattting time available at https://github.com/mbostock/d3/wiki/Time-Formatting
   - average_by_keyword_positions:
       description: "Average by keyword positions"
       select_statement: "AVG(google_position) AS count" # Right here you may specify select query, `count` alias for function required